Derivatives of Feynman-Kac Semigroups: Non-local Formulae

 For the case $V=0$, Theorem \ref{thm:nonlocformtwo} gives the filtered version of the second part of \cite[Theorem~3.1]{ElworthyLi}, which was proved by differentiating under the expectation for $f \in BC^2$ and which, as observed in \cite{Plank}, contains a slight error, permuting the vectors $v$ and $w$.

-\begin{remark} It is evident that our formulae require either $V\in C^1$ or $V \in C^2$ (see Remark \ref{rem:notsmooth}).
-More generally it is desirable to consider possibly very singular potentials (see for example \cite{Guneysu}), such as those which appear in many quantum mechanical problems.
-It was pointed out to the authors of \cite{ElworthyLi} by G. Da Prato, and to the author of this article by X.-M. Li, that under certain conditions the case of non-smooth $V$ be dealt with using the variation of constants formula.
-If $P_T$ denotes the minimal semigroup associated to the operator $L$ then the variation of constants formula implies
+\begin{remark} Our gradient and Hessian formulae require $V\in C^1$ and $V \in C^2$, respectively (see Remark \ref{rem:notsmooth}).
+More generally, it is desirable to consider possibly very singular potentials, such as those which appear in many quantum mechanical problems.
+See, for example, \cite{Guneysu} and \cite{PriolaWang}.
+It was pointed out to the authors of \cite{ElworthyLi} by G. Da Prato, and to the author of this article by X.-M. Li, that non-smooth potentials $V$ can be dealt with using the variation of constants formula:

-So long as $P^V_T$ is sufficiently regular, formulae and estimates for $P^V_Tf$ and its gradient can be obtained from formulae and estimates for $P_Tf$ and its gradient, simply by differentiating the above formula and substituting.
-For the second derivatives one must take care in passing these derivatives through the integral.
-For the case in which the potential is a bounded H\"{o}lder continuous function $V$ which does not depend on time, this can achieved at each point $x_0 \in M$ by shifting $V$ to $V(x_0)=0$.
+where $P_T$ denotes the minimal semigroup associated to the operator $L$.
+So long as $P^V_Tf$ is sufficiently regular, formulae and estimates $dP^V_Tf$ can be obtained from formulae and estimates for $dP_Tf$, simply by differentiating the above formula.
+In particular, this approach results in gradient estimates depending only on $\| V\|_\infty$ (like those in \cite{PriolaWang} for domains in $\mathbb{R}^n$).
+Our gradient estimate, Theorem \ref{thm:locestone}, on the other hand, does not require that $V$ is bounded (only bounded below).
+For the second derivatives one must take care in passing the derivatives through the integral in formula \eqref{eq:vocform}.
+For the case in which the potential is a bounded H\"{o}lder continuous function $V$ which does not depend on time, this can be achieved at each point $x_0 \in M$ by shifting $V$ to $V(x_0)=0$.
 The details of this for, the Hessian, are given in \cite{Lihess}, where the approach taken in based on that of \cite{ElworthyLi}. \end{remark}